szepeviktor/MediaRon_post-type-archive-mapping/readme.txt

 === 404 Page Mapping ===

-This plugin allows you to map a page to your 404 page, so you can customize as needed.
+This plugin allows you to map a page to your 404 template, so you can customize a 404 page as needed.

 == Installation ==